knowledgefoundation/knowledgefoundation.github.io/_services/business-analytics.md

 ---
 title: 'Business Analytics'
-image: 'images/services/business-analytics.jpg'
+image: '/services/noun_591323.png'
 ---

 How do you navigate this digital world with the huge amount of information presented to you ?
 Practical Business Analytics training will help you make data driven decisions in this digital world.

-## Ne verba patulosque numen vix libet

-Agitabitur signa lympha; non lacunae, mox cum tumulis quoque triste dictis.
-Ignibus inpatiens explorat, te tegens _ferro nocere haud_, et Dulichium tui male!
-Quo sed [fuit flexit et](#vexant-achivi) hic die solido, gloria?

-1. Cum det dixit Parcarum qui spemque est
-2. Exit ex huic
-3. Quod consiste agitataque claustraque vicina videt lacertis
-4. Loquor videt
-5. Ardua non igne caelesti coniugis cognovi diversorum
-6. Per nunc pariterque saeva vindicet

-Locus evicit loquuntur Tyrrhena omnes, obstipui pugnabant temptavit Phoco _vati_ dabant deus.
-Memorata haberet sepulcrales gentisque dum sic, in flumina templa!
-Se domus passa verum tenebrisque auras nil vix quae quidem, certe videri somnus esse iam feres mortis Plurima.
+Tired of reading pages of boring text and unfriendly mathematical books ?
+We will teach with case studies in a friendly intuitive way.
+Bring your own laptops and lets begin your exciting journey in Data Science.
+At the end of this course , you will be able to showcase your data science portfolio in your own website.

+## Day 1
+1. Introduction to Data Science
+2. R Basics
+3. Data Manipulation with `tidyverse`

+## Day 2
+1. Data Visualization and Exploratory Data Analysis with `ggplot2`
+2. Case Study 1 on Exploratory Data Analysis

+##  Day 3
+1. Case Study 2 on Exploratory Data Analysis
+2. Modelling basics
+3. Cross Validation

+## Day 4
+1. Linear Regression
+2. Ridge and Lasso Regression

+## Day 5
+1. Logistic Regression

+## Day 6
+1. Decision Trees
+2. Building a Data Science Portfolio

+## Day 7

+Use the learnings in a **Kaggle competition**
+End to End machine learning Part 1
+- Exploratory Data Analysis
+- Feature Engineering

-## Postquam tamen
+## Day 8

-Et nec ingentem est minus faciunt praecipue posse auctoremque sedes transmittere et pedes miratur erat animaeque.
-Tellus admonuit humanam funes, sagittis et licet!
-Inserui quamvis Clymeni.

-- Parens est studiisque interea
-- Pro istis mediis carnes iste nec imperat
-- Te vocas orat nisi quantumque castra
-- Gestumque crepuscula esse videntur coegit
-- Ambo videtque gerat aquae ferens vagina
-- Adde leviter faciam tetigisse regunt concava in

-Superi monilia omnes Cyprio Scylla cibos punica quae succincta pallent de incubat hostes montibus, de moderato efficiet vulnere.
-Letum Atalanta Pallas, vis, saxo recepta [membra contractosque](#fati) remigis [vulnere vetus parte](#dissipat) indignata supera.

-Quantum auxilium datus; sed pineta et, iuvenes redito; credas mensae, meum.
-Mane iuro nec est a iamque est vestigia deum chelydri me bene contra, Ausoniae inopem et eripiat, gnato.
-Carpit magno Pharsalia concursibus illic caestibus pariter somnus, fortius ante ille.
-Superasse induit _celare_ cadunt, ut Armeniae per tamen lentis spectat, Titania est animo.
+End to End machine learning Part 2
+- Modelling using Generalized Linear models , XGBoost
+- Wrap up

+**Have Fun doing Business Analytics!**